learn-co-students/atlanta-web-100719/07-intro-to-orm/README.md

 MAIN TAKEAWAYS FOR TODAY:

-- SQL is a relational database that deals with how tables with data that relates to each other.
+- SQL is a relational database that deals with how tables with data relates to each other.
 - We can see Ruby-esque relationships (one to many, many to many) when joining tables in SQL.
 - Ruby augments objects, and ORM helps to map tables in our database to a Ruby class (models), with instances as rows